weilandia/coding-for-managers/css-1/lecture-notes.md

 Introduced by CSS3, Flexible Box, or flexbox, is a layout mode providing for the arrangement of elements on a page such that the elements behave predictably when the page layout must accommodate different screen sizes and different display devices.

-[My favorite guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+[My favorite guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) This guide will give you a very good understanding of flexbox!

 *Exercise: complete up to level 16 in Flexbox Froggy (easier).*